 Ready to integrate STEM after school?
 Here are five ways to get started:

-- Observation: Once children and teens begin STEM activities, their eyes are opened to the world around them.
-Encourage youth to look closely at their environments and ask questions about everything.
+- Observation: Once kids and teens begin STEM activities, their eyes are opened to the world around them.
+Encourage them to look closely at their environments and ask questions about everything.
 Remind them that STEM is everywhere and in everything we do.

-- Analyze: Encourage youth to continue using critical-thinking skills to ponder deeply about what their investigations have revealed.
+- Analyze: Encourage them to continue using critical-thinking skills to ponder deeply what their investigations have revealed.
 By analyzing their results, they are sharpening key 21st-century skills.

 - Report Findings: Learning to properly communicate ideas and solutions is critical.
-STEM activities provide an opportunity for youth to share observations and discoveries.
+STEM activities provide an opportunity for them to share observations and discoveries.
 Their voice and view are always significant.